olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

 #### Install the mLRS Lua Script ####

-Once mLRS is installed, you can verify that every is working as expected using the Lua script, instructions are found [here](../LUA.md).
+Once mLRS is installed, you can verify that everything is working as expected using the Lua script, instructions are found [here](LUA.md).

 ### Flash/Update via ST-Link ###

 Notes:
-  - Flashing any Frsky R9 board with ST-Link is a non-reversible operation, i.e., it is not possible to revert back to the original Frsky firmware.
-It is possible to switch to ExpressLRS however.
+  - Flashing any Frsky R9 module with ST-Link means that it is not possible to revert back to the original Frsky firmware.
+However, it is possible to switch to ExpressLRS.
   - In the ExpressLRS docs it is suggested to download and use the "ST-LINK Utility" software.
 This software is pretty outdated (NRND = not recommended for new designs).
 Please use the new and recommended tool "STM32CubeProgrammer".

 1. Download the non-"elrs-bl" firmware, which can be identified by the ".hex" extension and that the label "elrs-bl" is not contained in the firmware file name.